Become the best version of myself, structure my life and implement daily routines. These are my goals for the new year.

 Organize my Time – Structure my Life – Implement daily routines

 As a blogger, I am like every self-employed, my own boss and have to take care of my time management.
 So by the beginning of 2018, I read a bunch of ‚How to organize yourself‘ & ‚How to be more productive’ guides.
 They all agree on one essential thing: create a schedule.
 Hmmmpf.
 My first reaction.
 I always wanted to live spontaneously.
 I wanted to be my own person and do my own thing.
 Besides, keeping a routine is hard work.
-But know what?
-If smart scheduling helps me to structure my life I will give it a try.
+But if smart scheduling helps I will give it a try.

 “Either you run the day or the day runs you.” - Jim Rohn